Goals vs. Objectives: What They Are & How to Use Them

 Using goals and objectives together – Step 3: Create strategies and tactics

-Once you’ve laid out the objectives – your team needs to figure out how they’re going to meet those objectives and achieve your corporate goals.
+Once you’ve laid out the measurable targets – your team needs to figure out how they’re going to meet those objectives and achieve your ultimate goals.

 This is where your target strategy comes in.